kenshikento/CommandLineCurrencyApiConverter/readme.md

 2. ```cp .env.example .env```
 3. ``` cargo build```
 4. ``` cargon run TO FROM Amount ```
-5. make sure you fill in .env file sd
+5. make sure you fill in .env file